top of page

 Small Workplace Community: Violence Prevention

-Like disease, workplace violence does not know fairness nor discrimination.
+Like disease, workplace violence does not know fairness nor reasonableness.

-For some areas of work where violence is inherent to the job, PTSD can develop early and affect the workers functioning levels for life.
+For some areas of work where violence is inherent to the job, Moral Injury and/ or PTSD can develop early and affect the workers functioning levels for not only the span of their career but as well for the remainder of their life.
 Quite costly for the company or organization, the insurance and liability costs do not return the worker to the pre injury state of being and they are forever changed due to psychological injury.
 Unable to participate in their life as they did pre injury and with families and friends not sure how to respond to the psychological injury, the injured workers’ lives are often functionally ruined and families can shatter.
 Alienation, separation and divorce rates can be high, and parental disruptions, frequent.
-In combination with the psychological injury from the workplace, the increased poor mental health due to the social isolation that accompanies the harsh reality of not being able to work can result in different types of addictions, intoxicant abuse as well as self-harm and suicide.
+In combination with the psychological injury from the workplace, the increased poor mental health due to the social isolation that accompanies the harsh reality of not being able to work can result in different types of negative coping responses including addiction, intoxicant abuse as well as social isolation, self-harm and suicide.

 QC Wayfinding: Partnering with Clients